trentrand/homekit-outlets/README.md

 Before homekit-outlets can work, you must register your wireless outlet on/off radio frequency codes.

-To find out your outlet's on/off codes, make sure all outlets are paired to your controller, then follow the on-scren instructions presented to you after starting the pairing helper with
+To find out your outlet's on/off codes, make sure all outlets are paired to your controller, then follow the on-screen instructions presented to you after starting the pairing helper with

-`node ./pairing/get-started.js`

-Save your new pairing configuration by copy-and-pasting the provided configuration into this project's `config.json` file, making sure to overwrite `<<YOUR_CONFIG_HERE>>` with the provided configuration.
+  > Web app coming soon

 ## Run